gkisalatiga/gkisalatiga-foss/README.md

 ### Debug Logging

 - Every debug message should clarify the class name where the logging comes from.
-This can be done conveniently by prepending `[${this::class.qualifiedName}]` in the logger's message string argument.
+Use `lib.Logger` logging methods do perform back-end logcat loggings.
+These methods automatically handle verbosing of enclosing class and method names.
+For instance, `Logger.log({}, "Hello World!")` to print out "Hello World" in the logcat display while also verbosing the class and method names where the logging takes place.
+- Logging and `android.util.Log`-calling must only be done through `lib.Logger` class methods, for consistency and neatness.

 ### Notification